rivet-lang/rive/README.md

 </div>

-Rivet's goal is to be a very powerful programming language and at the same time easy to use, whose syntax is inspired by Go, Zig and C# and other programming languages.
+Rivet's goal is to be a very powerful programming language and at the same time easy to use, whose syntax is inspired by Go, Zig, C# and other programming languages.

 > [!IMPORTANT]
 > Currently the language is in alpha state, and therefore its syntax and the language